-Long underestimated and misdiagnosed, endometriosishas been the subject of increasing attention for several years now.
-Many women suffering from endometriosis found themselves marginalized for a very long time because of the difficulty of this diagnosis.
-However, according to the Ministry of Solidarity and Health, 10% of women of childbearing age in the world are affected by endometriosis and this affects 1.5 million women in France .
-These figures underline the fact that endometriosis is a very widespread disease and the public health problems associated with it should not be overlooked.
+Long underestimated and misdiagnosed, endometriosishas been the subject of increasing attention in recent years.
+Many women suffering from endometriosis have found themselves marginalized for a very long time because of the difficulty of this diagnosis.
+However, according to the Ministry of Solidarity and Health, 10% of women of childbearing age worldwide are affected by endometriosis and this concerns 1.5 million women in France .
+These figures highlight the fact that endometriosis is a very widespread disease and the public health problems associated with it should not be neglected.

 What is endometriosis?

 Endometriosis is a complex chronic gynecological disease characterized by the abnormal presence of endometrial tissue, also called uterine tissue, outside the uterus.
 During the menstrual cycle of women suffering from endometriosis, cells from the uterine lining (endometrium) migrate and implant themselves in other organs of the body.
-Most of the time, these tissues are located near the uterus, mainly in the ovaries, uterine tubes, bladder, intestines, kidneys, or even other more distant organs such as the lungs or the liver .
-When endometrial cells migrate into the muscle of the uterine wall (myometrium), we then speak of adenomyosis.
+Most of the time, this tissue is located near the uterus, mainly in the ovaries, fallopian tubes, bladder, intestines, kidneys, and even other more distant organs such as the lungs or liver .
+When endometrial cells migrate within the muscle of the uterine wall (myometrium), this is called adenomyosis.

-Since endometriosis lesions have the same characteristics as the endometrium, the latter are also sensitive to hormonal variations, which explains why endometriosis is called an estrogen-dependent disease .
-During each menstrual cycle, in response to hormonal fluctuations, these tissues bleed which causes an inflammatory reaction, chronic pain, damage and scar formation.
-This disease manifests itself in women of childbearing age, from puberty , and generally disappears after menopause .
+Since endometriosis lesions share the same characteristics as the endometrium, they are also sensitive to hormonal changes, which is why endometriosis is called an estrogen-dependent disease .
+During each menstrual cycle, in response to hormonal fluctuations, these tissues bleed, causing an inflammatory reaction, chronic pain, lesions, and scarring.
+This disease occurs in women of childbearing age, starting at puberty , and generally disappears after menopause .
 The exact cause of this abnormal migration of endometrial tissue remains largely unknown .

 Forms of endometriosis

-According to the High Authority for Health and the National College of Gynecologists and Obstetricians of France (CNGOF), endometriosis is classified into three forms : superficial endometriosis, ovarian endometriosis and deep pelvic endometriosis.
-Don't panic, we'll explain everything to you!
+According to the French National Authority for Health and the National College of Gynecologists and Obstetricians of France (CNGOF), endometriosis is classified into three forms : superficial endometriosis, ovarian endometriosis, and deep pelvic endometriosis.
+Don't panic, we'll explain everything!

 1 - Superficial endometriosis